Jacopo Baggio, Ph.D.

 Jonathan M. Powell, Ph.D.

-Jonathan Powell, Ph.D., is an assistant professor in the Department of Political Science at UCF.
+Jonathan Powell, Ph.D., is an assistant professor in the School of Politics, Security and International Affairs at UCF.
 His research and teaching interests are in the fields of international relations and comparative politics, particularly the dynamics related to conflict and democratization, with a special emphasis on the role civil-military relations plays in these processes.
 His research has been published in a number of outlets, including the Journal of Conflict Resolution, Journal of Peace Research, Democratization, Armed Forces & Society, Africa Spectrum and Studies in Comparative International Development.
 His work supports Goal 16.

 Zhihua Qu, Ph.D.